lightninglabs/lightning-terminal/README.md

 ### Troubleshooting

 If you have trouble running your node, please first check the logs for warnings or errors.
+If there are errors relating to one of the embedded servers, then you should open an issue in their respective GitHub repos ([lnd](https://github.com/lightningnetwork/lnd/issues), [loop](https://github.com/lightninglabs/loop/issues), [faraday](https://github.com/lightninglabs/faraday/issues).
+If the issue is related to the web app, then you should open an [issue](https://github.com/lightninglabs/shushtar/issues) here in this repo.

 #### Server

 Server-side logs are stored in the directory specified by `lnd.lnddir` in your configuration.
 Inside, there is a `logs` dir containing the log files in subdirectories.
+Be sure to set `lnd.debuglevel=debug` in your configuration to see the most verbose logging information.

 #### Browser